HyphenSouth/Thunderdome-Fantasy/readme.md

 If the destination is out of map bounds, the character is considered to have teleported into space and dies instantly.

 Certain characters can choose their destination.
-These are characters with certain attributes, such as magic or demon, or characters with the Nanasatsu Tenryou.
+These are characters with certain attributes, such as magic or demon, or characters wielding the Nanasatsu Tenryou.
 There are 3 types of teleport types depending on what caused them to want to teleport: aggressive, defensive and neutral.
 The chosen teleport type will align with the player's goals.
-Nanasatsu Tenryou will teleport aggressively.
+Nanasatsu Tenryou will teleport aggressively unless the player also has a valid attribute.

 <details>
 	<summary>See below for details on how the destination is selected</summary>

 	### Random Teleport
 	Teleport to a random location.
 Used by characters that cannot choose their destination.